ccwoolfolk/tech-talks/union-types/slides-source.md

 };
 ```

+---

+## Problem 2: Concepts & Labs

 This approach works, but:
 1. We now have embedded business logic about the order of concepts => labs in multiple places
-  a. similarly, we have embedded the [0, 1] labs per lesson assumption
+2. Similarly, we have embedded the [0, 1] labs per lesson assumption
-2. We have to remember to handle both whenever we use lesson content
+3. We have to remember to handle both whenever we use lesson content

 ---

 ## Problem 2: Concepts & Labs